 1. Ask the right questions

 Every relationship begins with a courtship phase as the two parties get to know each other.
-When deciding on a staffing agency (or search firm, staffing firm — they're called by various names), you want to be sure they're a good fit for you, and vice versa.
+When choosing among recruiters, you want to be sure they're a good fit for you, and vice versa.
 After all, not every staffing agency is the same.

 When it comes to your career, there's no point in beating around the bush.
-The following questions can help you assess whether a recruiter will represent you well:
+To get you started, here are some questions you can ask to help you assess whether a recruiter will represent you well: